-This entry was posted on Sunday, January 26th, 2020 at 20:37 and is filed under Activities, Activity Spotlight, English.
+This entry was posted on Sunday, January 26th, 2020 at 20:37 and is filed under Activities, English.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.

 A relatively quiet week, stormy weather

 photo: Vehicles belonging to the security official of Otniel and the army lie in wait for Palestinian shepherds in the ravine.